Don’t Underestimate The Power Of Publishing: It’s The Key To High-Quality Independent Writing

 We recently asked the children why they take so much care over the editing of their pieces – particularly their spellings and it was interesting to hear their responses.

-- Improves my work for the people who read it.
+- Improves my writing for the people who read it.

 - I don’t do it for you – I do it for my readers.